erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/8a776959-a4cb-45f1-bf72-eda68467a896" width="600"/>
 </p>
 Mnist database is a dataset containing images of handwritten numbers.
-It contains tens of thousands of examples.
+It contains tens of thousands of samples.
 There are a total of 70000 hand-written number images.
 60000 of them are used for training and the remaining 10000 are used for testing. <br/><br/>

 <p align="center">